danjweiner/AMM21/README.md

 ```
 The repository contains the Conda environment file (amm.yml) for running `AMM`.
 Note that this environment includes Python 2.7, which is required by the `AMM` dependency [LD Score Regression](https://github.com/bulik/ldsc).
 On that note, you will need to download `LDSC` to run `AMM`, which you can do at the previous link.

+`AMM` is written to be run on a cluster, which allows you to submit an array job to speed things up!
+You'll note that many modules require a flag `--iterator`, where you pass the task array environment variable.

 ## Overview of `AMM` workflow

 We've broken down the `AMM` workflow into the following steps, which we will walk through one by one.
 In broad strokes, the workflow involves: